slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 - who have implemented robotics or physics simulators.
 - who have significant experience in deep learning, imitation/reinforcement learning, and vision-language (foundation) models.
-- who have applied robotics to fields such as agriculture and health care.
 - who come from underrepresented, non-traditional, and/or low-income backgrounds, but who have reasonably "maxed out" their available resources to learn about robotics and machine learning.